PyRetri/PyRetri/docs/INSTALL.md

 Note:

 1. For Re-ID dataset, the images are well divided in advance, so we do not need to split it.
-2. Since we use symlink images instead of copying images to split the dataset, the overwrite operation is prohibited.
-In other words, if you want to split the dataset again, please remember to delete the last generated folders.